[Student Spotlight] Charles Gosme, From Music To Full Time XR Development

 "I had a great time studying with Circuit Stream.
 I had no prior experience of coding but wished to transition towards a career in XR via bootcamp-style learning.
 Circuit Stream’s course was exactly what I needed to learn a large amount about XR development very quickly.
 It provided a stimulating and exciting framework to develop a strong personal project.
-Luciana [Circuit Stream's Student Success and Community representative] provided wonderful support throughout the course, all of the teachers were top-notch, and Demo Day was an excellent way to finish the programme with the presentation of personal projects.
+Luciana [Circuit Stream's Student Success and Community representative] provided wonderful support throughout the course, all of the teachers were top-notch, and Demo Day was an excellent way to finish the program with the presentation of personal projects.
 I was very inspired by all of the student projects that were presented and how varied they were."

 Charles attended the 2021 Antwerp Summer School in VR storytelling shortly after finishing the Circuit Stream course, which allowed him to work on a second prototype as part of a team.